k21971/EvilHack/doc/evilhack-changelog.md

 - Change CFLAGS -g to -g3 (linux builds)
 - Tweak encyclopedia entry for Yeenoghu
 - Covetous monsters will equip wearable items that they target
+- Allow Infidel quest leader to demand the quest artifact